canopy-js/canopy-js/README.md

 The first paragraph node of the file represents the topic of that file, and all subsequent paragraph nodes are subtopics of that topic.

-Paragraphs or notes can span multiple lines with single newline characters and still be considered one unit, so long as you do not use a double newline, indicating a new paragraph or note.
+Paragraphs or notes can span multiple lines with a single newline and still be considered one unit, so long as you do not use a double newline, indicating a new paragraph or note.

 Subtopic paragraphs should have unique names within their enclosing topic file, and topics should have a unique name within the project at large.